alonsodomin/groot/README.md

 ## Status

-Groot is a toy project started to further my knowledge of the Haskell programming language at the same time that I was solving a need for a proper tool to perform my most rutinary tasks when managing ECS resources.
+Groot is a toy project started to solve the need for a proper tool to perform my most rutinary tasks when managing ECS resources.

 Don't expect here the best Haskell code (and I should probably write more tests), if it serves